-International Student Exchange Program (ISEP) Details
+International Student Education Program (ISEP) Details

 Non-TGU students that take one or more classes at TGU are referred to as nonmatriculated students.
 Nonmatriculated students that pass a test on the subject the course they are taking covers earn the prescribed credits for that course.
 Upon request, a credit completion certificate will be issued for the approved credits.

 This program enables elementary school and junior high school educators and specialized staff at educational institutions all over the world to study in Japan.
 The program is designed to cultivate key personnel who will play a role in improving the level of education around the world.
 The students in the program are referred to as teacher training program students.
 They are generally accepted for an 18-month term of enrollment (including the period of Japanese-language education).